ZHaskell/docs/Z-Data/Array.md

 ## Unboxed array

 `MutableByteArray#`, `ByteArray#` are GHC's unboxed array.
-They don't contain pointers, and need not to be traced during GC:
+They don't contain pointers, and their payload do not need to be traced during GC:

 ```
 +-------------+--------------+-------------+---+-...-+---+---+